Here’s a checklist for you and your high school senior.

 Write the essay Summer is the time to pick a topic, structure the essay and write a first draft, at least.
 Though the Common Application doesn’t go live until August 1, the essay topics are posted earlier (search “essay prompts” on the site).
 An essay written for the Common App will work for almost any college application.
-[Update: The addition of the Coalition for Access, Affordability and Success to the universal application pool includes its own set of essay prompts.]
+The Coalition for Access, Affordability and Success universal application uses similar prompts to the Common App’s, although the word count is less.

 The goal should be to have an essay ready to be reviewed at the start of school by a teacher, guidance counselor, consultant or you.
 Yes, someone must read the essay, but not rewrite it, before it’s added to a college application.

 Refine the list of prospective colleges Now is the time to more thoroughly research the schools on the list and decide which ones to keep.
-A general guideline is 8-12 schools: 2 safety, 2 reach and 4-8 where your student meets almost all the requirements.
+A general guideline is 8-12 schools: 2 safety, 2 reach and 4-8 target.
 Start with the basics, then look at more personal factors.
 Share the revised list with your teen’s guidance counselor.

 Email teachers for recommendations Too many kids wait until the start of school to ask.
 Teachers generally write recommendations in the order they receive requests.
-Your student needs to ask now if he wants a recommendation in hand by his first application deadline.
+Your student needs to ask now if they want a recommendation in hand by their first application deadline.

-Schedule SAT/ACT tests and do test prep Spring tests scores are out, so your student can compare hers against the range for the colleges on her list.
-If her scores need improvement, she needs to register sooner rather than later on the College Board and/or the ACT site for fall exam dates.
+Schedule SAT/ACT tests and do test prep Spring tests scores are out, so your student can compare theirs against the range for the colleges on their list.
+If their scores need improvement, they need to register sooner rather than later on the College Board and/or the ACT site for a fall exam.

 Test prep is important.
 The materials from last winter’s prep class can be reused.
 Or sign your teen up for a course or program, if your budget allows.
-At a minimum, she should be reviewing the SAT Daily Practice Question, and taking free practice tests on the SAT and/or ACT prep sites.
+At a minimum, they should be reviewing the SAT Daily Practice Question, and taking free practice tests on the SAT and/or ACT prep sites.